swaranga/dloom/README.md

 ## Overview

-`dloom` is a modern CLI tool that weaves your configuration files into a cohesive environment across systems.
+`dloom` is a CLI tool that links and unlinks your configuration files to your development machine.
 It manages symlinks between your dotfiles repository and your home directory, while also providing system bootstrapping capabilities.
+The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by focusing on file-level symlinks rather than directory-level symlinks.
+This allows for the creation of symlinks for individual files, enabling other applications to add files to the same directories without them being tracked in your dotfiles repository.

 ## Features

-- **Smart Symlink Management**: Create and manage symlinks for your dotfiles with ease
+- **Symlink Management**: Create and manage symlinks for your dotfiles with ease.
-    - **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo
+- **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo.
+  - This is the main difference from GNU Stow. _It does mean that addition of a file to a directory in your dotfiles repository will not automatically create a symlink for it.
+You will need to run `dloom link` again to create the symlink for the new file._
-- **Conditional Linking**: Link files only when specific conditions are met (OS, distro, installed tools)
+- **Conditional Linking**: Link files only when specific conditions are met (OS, distro, installed tools, tool versions).
-- **Hierarchical Configuration**: Override settings at global, package, or file level
+- **Hierarchical Configuration**: Override settings at global, package, or file level including support for regex patterns.
-- **Backup System**: Automatically back up existing files before replacing them
+- **Backup System**: Automatically back up existing files before replacing them.
-- **Dry Run Mode**: Preview changes without modifying your system
+- **Dry Run Mode**: Preview changes without modifying your system.
-- **Cross-Platform**: Works consistently across macOS and Linux
+- **Cross-Platform**: Works consistently across macOS and Linux.
+  - Windows support is not planned, but contributions are welcome.

 ## Installation

+### From Source

+**Requirements:**
+- Go 1.18 or later

 ```bash
 # Install from source